krishnap25/FusionRP/README.md

   - an expected count: lambda
   - lower limit: lower
   - upper limit: upper
+Flag x as possible anomaly if x does not lie in the interval (lower, upper).

 Suggested fix:
 Assign each outlier a score based on one of the following measure of deviation: